wasp-lang/wasp/web/docs/auth/username-and-pass.md

 If you require more control in your authentication flow, you can achieve that in the following ways:
 1. Create your UI and use `signup` and `login` actions.
-1. Create your custom sign-up action which use the Prisma client, along with your custom code.
+1. Create your custom sign-up action which uses the lower-level API, along with your custom code.

 ### 1. Using the `signup` and `login` actions